United Against Nuclear Iran: 2020–present

+In 2022, ATEN International stopped accepting orders from Iran following concerns raised by UANI.
+In August 2024, UANI announced that former Florida Governor Jeb Bush would succeed Lieberman as the organization's chairman.

 Corporate campaigns

 UANI runs the Iran Business Registry (IBR), "a running database of reputable media and academic reports of international corporations doing business in Iran."
 UANI encourages citizens to use the IBR to increase product awareness, divest, contact businesses as well as elected officials.
 It also calls on companies to sign a declaration to certify their company does not do business with Iran.
-More than 500 companies are listed on UANI's IBR page.
+The registry was launched in 2009 and more than 500 companies are listed on UANI's IBR page.

 General Electric

 In September 2009, General Electric (GE) signed UANI's "Iran Business Declaration" to not conduct business with Iran.
 As part of its pledge, GE will donate profits to charitable organizations from the sale of any humanitarian health care products to Iran.

 Huntsman

 In January 2010, the American chemical company Huntsman said it would discontinue sales in Iran after coming under pressure from United Against Nuclear Iran.
 UANI reported that one of Huntsman's subsidiaries was selling polyurethanes in Iran, a dual-use material which UANI said could be used in the development of solid rocket fuel.
 In a statement, Huntsman said, "The small amount of business done there does not justify the reputational risk currently associated with doing business with entities located in Iran due to growing international concern over the policies of the current regime."